 Foreign income might qualify for foreign tax credits and should be properly reported.

-Return of capital isn’t taxed in the year it’s received but affects your adjusted cost base (ACB).
+Return of capital isn’t taxed in the year it’s received, but it affects your adjusted cost base (ACB).
 Failing to track this can inflate future capital gains.

-Ensure you distinguish realized capital gains from phantom gains or distributions.
+Ensure you distinguish realised capital gains from phantom gains or distributions.

 T3 vs. T5 vs. T5013: Know the Difference